oxc-project/javascript-parser-in-rust/docs/ast.md

 ```

 :::caution
-Please be cautious if you are not comfortable dealing with lifetimes at this stage.
+Please be cautious if we are not comfortable dealing with lifetimes at this stage.
-Your program will work fine without a memory arena.
+Our program will work fine without a memory arena.
 :::